Baryogenesis and Dark Matter in Multiple Hidden Sectors: Model Overview

 where $\mu_L$ is the bilinear coupling and $l_i$ denotes the SM left-handed lepton doublet, and as before the $i$ index labels the sectors.
+We are using Weyl notation for the fermion fields.
 For simplicity, we also take the dimensionful parameters $\mu_L$ and $M_L$ to be the same in all sectors.
+In the standard sectors, when the Higgses get VEVs and the heavy lepton doublets are integrated out, the reheaton mixes with the neutrinos of the various sectors.
+To give masses to all neutrinos, we need to add neutrino mass terms to this Lagrangian in all sectors; those mass terms can be either Majorana or Dirac.
+As we will discuss, in our scenario, bounds on warm dark matter lead us to consider neutrinos that are almost purely Dirac.

 For this model to reproduce the observation that much of the structure of the Universe is governed by SM fields, the reheaton must preferentially decay into the SM sector.
 Since $S$ couples democratically (with the same $\lambda$) to all sectors, kinematic effects are required to achieve our observable Universe with most of the energy in the visible sector.
 This can be accomplished if the reheaton's mass is comparable to the SM Higgs mass, such that its decays into sectors with larger Higgs masses are suppressed.
 This way, the reheaton dynamically selects the sector with the smallest Higgs mass (defined as the Standard Model sector, with $i=0$) and populates it preferentially.
 Since the population of $S$ is asymmetric, its decay will transfer the asymmetry into all sectors, with the quantum number being a linear combination of the lepton number of each sector.
-The inclusion of $L_{4}$ is necessary to control the reheaton's branching ratio into the exotic sectors and in particular, generate the requisite dark baryon density for DM.